 Here is a brief summary of a general approach to a warm-up that is adaptable to different sports and training environments:

 1. HEART RATE RAISER

 Get blood pumping, increase HR, blow flow and respiratory rate.
 Encourages physical and mental readiness.

 Move joints and soft tissues to prepare for the movement/training you are about to do.
 Calm down nervous system to cope with ‘end range’ or deeper positions if needed.

 Wake up muscles needed to enhance technique and improve performance in the sport.

 Full physical and mental readiness, high intensity for optimal preparation.

 As such, follow the recommendations, apply them to your sport but most importantly, listen to your body do what feels right for you!

 ABOUT THE AUTHOR

-Lucy Warren is a Physiotherapist and Pilates specialist from the UK.
+Lucy Warren is the Clinic Manager for UFIT Clinic Orchard and a Physiotherapist and Pilates specialist from the UK.
 She has a first-class honours degree in Physiotherapy from Cardiff University, and is also an APPI-trained matwork instructor.
 Lucy has extensive sports experience with professional and semi-professional teams and athletes, having provided pitch-side physiotherapy for multiple elite sport teams in the UK.
 She has also worked for the British Army for two years, assessing and treating infantry soldiers and helping them to rehabilitate to peak fitness.